 You should confirm the specifics of your policy.

 Medicare currently allows a rebate for services by psychologists doing video sessions with certain limitations.

 - Rebates allowed for individuals in rural and remote areas for 7 of the total 10 sessions for the year.
 The other 3 must be in person.

 - Rebates allowed for individuals impacted by the Bushfires.
 These 10 sessions are separate from the regular allowance of Medicare sessions.

-- COVID-19 Modifications (as of 20/4/20) have reinstated the ability for clients to receive rebates in the usual way including Telehealth.
+- COVID-19 Modifications (as of 09/10/2020) clients have the ability to receive rebates in the usual way including Telehealth.
 Sessions can be done via video or phone.
-Other conditions still apply as they would for regular Medicare sessions regarding number of eligible sessions, and referrals.
+Other conditions also changed e.g. 20 rebates are now available per year.
 For more details on the latest amendments here is a link.
-COVID-19 Psychology Fact Sheet
+Factsheet Mental-Health-Services-COVID-19

 NDIS guidelines treat Telehealth online therapy the same as face to face sessions.
 So there is no difference in service delivery or payment processing for NDIS clients.

 Feel free to contact me to discuss your eligibility for rebates to assist with your fees.